Russia Sets Presidential Election For March 17 - UrduPoint

 It will be the first time he holds such a press conference since he ordered Russian troops into Ukraine in February 2022.

-Russia has since said it has annexed the Ukrainian regions of Lugansk, Donetsk, Kherson and Zaporizhzhia even though Russian troops do not fully control them.
+Russia has since claimed to annex the Ukrainian regions of Lugansk, Donetsk, Kherson and Zaporizhzhia, even though its troops do not fully control any of them.

 Voting is planned also in those regions.